krassowski/jupyter-manim/README.md

 #### Video player control options

- - `--no-control` - hides the controls
+ - `--no-controls` - hides the controls
  - `--no-autoplay` - disables the autoplay feature
  - `-r` or `--resolution` - control the height and width of the video player;
   this option is shared with manim and requires the resolution in following format: